 As long as the proposal materializes, Afi stated he would be willing to give the Kerala government the domain name.
 He added that I’ve also offered to work for free as a consultant on the project for a year.

 “I have no intention of profiting from it.
-We are aware of the significant impact this project will have on all Malayalis living in the UAE.
+We know this project’s significant impact on all Malayalis living in the UAE.
 Want to contribute if I can to make it happen.
 Afi claimed he has a fallback strategy

 if none of his attempts are successful.
 “I will launch my aggregator service on the same domain,” he stated, “if I am not able to meet the Kerala Chief Minister or I fail to garner enough support by the end of next month.”
 But I genuinely hope that Air Kerala will become a reality and that it won’t come to that.